mayosmjs/vulnibook/README.md

 # Vulnerable Book Store Application
-VulnyBooks is a deliberately insecure web application built using Laravel (API) to demonstrate and teach the OWASP Top 10 vulnerabilities in a practical, API-driven environment.
+VulnyBooks is a deliberately insecure web application that mimics a basic BOOK STORE built using Laravel (API) to demonstrate and teach the OWASP Top 10 vulnerabilities in a practical, API-driven environment.

 **Caution !!
 The application is a basic implementation of a book store and should not be used in production**